Increasingly, care is provided within people’s homes by Personal Assistants (PAs), care agency staff or local authority homecare services.

 Personal care provided within someone’s own home may be ‘domestic service’ and therefore may fall within this dis-application.

-Whether the HSWA dis-application applies in specific circumstances will need to be considered on a case by case basis (and in relation to detailed legal interpretation), but as an indicative guide:
+Whether the HSWA dis-application applies in specific circumstances will need to be considered on a case by case basis (and be subject to careful legal interpretation), but as an indicative guide:

 HSE has developed guidance on the application of HSWA to domestic service.